HEMAndonov98/MS-SQL/README.md

 ---

-> In order for judge to give 100/100 points you should discard the GO separators in the queries and just upload the queries themselves using <mark>;</mark> to separate them.
+> In order for judge to give 100/100 points you should discard the GO separators in the queries and just upload the queries themselves using <mark style="background-color: #FFFF00">;</mark> to separate them.